 Inclusive Treat Ideas:

-- Hide filled eggs or treats at table level, put magnets on the outside and “fish” for eggs or even on the wall so that kids in wheelchairs or walkers can easily reach.
+- Hide filled eggs or treats at table level, use velcro, sticky tac or tape on the outside and “fish” for eggs or even on the wall so that kids in wheelchairs or walkers can easily reach.

 - Partner kids together to help each other search for treats.